 These days I am much less impulsive.
 Mostly because I have two children, and a job, that keep me too busy to act on all my whims.

-At the time, I was eyeballs deep in my Masters, so I gifted myself research hours, online classes and lenses as rewards for completing assignments with gifts of lenses, and permission to pore over photography sites between the hours of midnight and dawn.
-In other words, I rewarded my sleep deprivation with another sleep deprivation exercise.
-Then whinged about ageing.
+At this exact time I happened to be eyeballs deep in my Masters.
+I rewarded myself for completing assignments with gifts of lenses, and permission to pore over photography sites between the hours of midnight and dawn.
+In other words, I rewarded my sleep deprivation with further sleep deprivation - and then whinged about ageing.
 Women.
 Four years later I am not even close to mastering the art - but hopefully the enchantment continues, and I am so good by the time I am 70 that I can offer my grandchildren advice with conviction about sticking to something.
 Hopefully my recent love of out of focus images won't become a major part of my repertoire, and will just reflect a fleeting few months of my life.
-Ha ha.
 Maybe.
 Who knows.

 If you were hoping this would actually tell you something meaningful about my life, too bad.
 And here is my favourite quote.

 It is, after all, a dab of grit in the oyster which creates the pearl.
 Not pearl making seminars with other oysters. - Steven King